peterjunpark/ROCm/docs/about/include/core-sdk-components-aggregated-changelog.md

 ##### Added

-- New HIP APIs
+- New HIP APIs:
-  - Execution Context Management: Support for the following APIs for parity with corresponding CUDA APIs.
+  - Execution Context Management: Support for the following APIs for parity with corresponding CUDA APIs:
-    - `hipDeviceGetDevResource` returns the device resource of a given type for a device
+    - `hipDeviceGetDevResource` returns the device resource of a given type for a device.
-    - `hipDevSmResourceSplitByCount` splits SM resources into groups with at least a minimum SM count
+    - `hipDevSmResourceSplitByCount` splits SM resources into groups with at least a minimum SM count.
-    - `hipDevSmResourceSplit` splits SM resources into groups with configurable per-group parameters
+    - `hipDevSmResourceSplit` splits SM resources into groups with configurable per-group parameters.
-    - `hipDevResourceGenerateDesc` generates a resource descriptor from one or more device resources
+    - `hipDevResourceGenerateDesc` generates a resource descriptor from one or more device resources.
-    - `hipGreenCtxCreate` creates a green context from a resource descriptor
+    - `hipGreenCtxCreate` creates a green context from a resource descriptor.
-    - `hipExecutionCtxDestroy` destroys an execution context
+    - `hipExecutionCtxDestroy` destroys an execution context.
-    - `hipDeviceGetExecutionCtx` returns the default execution context for a device
+    - `hipDeviceGetExecutionCtx` returns the default execution context for a device.
-    - `hipExecutionCtxStreamCreate` creates a stream on an execution context with specified flags and priority
+    - `hipExecutionCtxStreamCreate` creates a stream on an execution context with specified flags and priority.
-    - `hipExecutionCtxGetDevResource` returns the device resource of a given type for an execution context
+    - `hipExecutionCtxGetDevResource` returns the device resource of a given type for an execution context.
-    - `hipExecutionCtxGetDevice` returns the device associated with an execution context
+    - `hipExecutionCtxGetDevice` returns the device associated with an execution context.
-    - `hipExecutionCtxGetId` returns a unique identifier for an execution context
+    - `hipExecutionCtxGetId` returns a unique identifier for an execution context.
-    - `hipStreamGetDevResource` returns the device resource of a given type for a stream
+    - `hipStreamGetDevResource` returns the device resource of a given type for a stream.
-    - `hipExecutionCtxRecordEvent` records an event on an execution context
+    - `hipExecutionCtxRecordEvent` records an event on an execution context.
-    - `hipExecutionCtxSynchronize` blocks until all work on an execution context has completed
+    - `hipExecutionCtxSynchronize` blocks until all work on an execution context has completed.
-    - `hipExecutionCtxWaitEvent` makes an execution context wait on an event
+    - `hipExecutionCtxWaitEvent` makes an execution context wait on an event.
-  - Module Management: Support for the following APIs for parity with corresponding CUDA APIs.
+  - Module Management: Support for the following APIs for parity with corresponding CUDA APIs:
     - `hipLibraryGetGlobal` returns the device pointer and size of a `__device__` global defined in a `hipLibrary_t`.
 Mirrors `cudaLibraryGetGlobal` / `cuLibraryGetGlobal`.
     - `hipLibraryGetManaged` returns the host pointer and size of a `__managed__` variable defined in a `hipLibrary_t`.
 Mirrors `cudaLibraryGetManaged` / `cuLibraryGetManaged`.
-  - Memory Management: Support for the following APIs for parity with corresponding CUDA APIs.
+  - Memory Management: Support for the following APIs for parity with corresponding CUDA APIs:
     - `hipMemDiscardBatchAsync` discards a batch of memory ranges asynchronously, allowing the runtime to reclaim resources.
 Mirrors `cudaMemDiscardBatchAsync`.
     - `hipDrvMemDiscardBatchAsync` driver API variant of `hipMemDiscardBatchAsync`, using `hipDeviceptr_t` pointers.
 Mirrors `cuMemDiscardBatchAsync`.
     - `hipMemDiscardAndPrefetchBatchAsync` combines discard and prefetch in a single call, enabling the runtime to optimize data movement.
 Mirrors `cudaMemDiscardAndPrefetchBatchAsync`.